JUMP1ST/Intrepid-Scanner/README.md

 The application is built with Flask as the web interface and designed to run in a containerized environment using Docker.

 Features

 File Upload Scan: Scan uploaded files for vulnerabilities and malware.
 Docker Image Scan: Scan Docker images for vulnerabilities using multiple scanners.
 Git Repository Scan: Clone and scan Git repositories for vulnerabilities and malware.
 Review Mechanism: Flag potentially harmful files for manual review.
 Parallel Scanning: Executes scans in parallel for efficiency.

 Prerequisites

 Docker installed on the system.
 Python 3.6+ (for running without Docker).
 Docker and Docker Compose (Best).

 Installation

 Clone the Repository
-Clone the repository to your local machine:

-git clone git@github.com:JUMP1ST/Sec-Scanner-ubuntu.git
+Clone the repository to your local machine: git clone git@github.com:JUMP1ST/Sec-Scanner-ubuntu.git cd <your-repository-folder>
-cd <your-repository-folder>

 Build Docker Image

 To build the Docker image for the Security-Scanner application, use the following command:

-bash
-Copy code
 docker build -t security-scanner .
 Run the Docker Container
 Run the container and expose it on port 5000: